 - Make a list of all medications, vitamins and supplements you're taking.

-Preparing questions can help you make the most of your time with your doctor.
+Preparing questions can help you make the most of your time with your provider.
 For a spinal headache, questions you might ask include:

 - What is likely causing my symptoms or condition?